monetcarlos2026/Monet-Icon-Pack/README.md

 - Lots of customizations.
 - Works with Android 5.0 and newer.

-## Help translating
-:page_facing_up: Help making Blueprint available in more languages.
-[Click here to go to the translation site](https://crowdin.com/project/Blueprint/invite)

 ## Changelog
-:radio_button: You can find it in the [Releases page](https://github.com/jahirfiquitiva/Blueprint/releases)
+:radio_button: You can find it in the [Releases page](https://github.com/monetcarlos2026/monet-icon-pack/releases)

 ---